syncfusion-content/wpf-docs/wpf/TreeViewAdv/Getting-Started.md

 {% endhighlight %}

-6. Get the TreeViewItemAdv which loads the data on demand (ie. On expand) using the LoadOnDemo event available in the TreeViewAdv.
+6.Get the TreeViewItemAdv which loads the data on demand (ie. On expand) using the LoadOnDemo event available in the TreeViewAdv.